Looking for a way to make quick, healthy and easy Kozhukattai | modak | Kozhukatta recipe?

 I hope you like some of the ideas presented here.
 This festival season, make the prasad healthier and use your time to focus on pooja, less time worrying about food.

 Do you have your own shortcuts and ideas that you would like to share?
-Do share your thoughts and comments down below or on my Facebook page.
+Do share your thoughts and comments down below.
 I love to hear from all of you!!

 Here’s the amazon link to rice paper rolls if you cannot find it at a local Chinese grocery store: